spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 ## Download Node Logs from Edge Clusters

-If your cluster is stuck in the **Provisioning** or **Unknown** state, it can be difficult to diagnose the issue.
-To help identify the root cause of the issue impacting your cluster, you can download node logs of your cluster as long as Kubernetes is reachable in your cluster.
+If you experience issues with your Edge cluster control plane or workloads, you can download the logs of your cluster nodes to help investigate the root cause as long as Kubernetes is reachable in your cluster.

 The following log archive includes logs from the following services and files: